 Switch Your DNS from Wix to WordPress

 Now you need to go over to your domain provider’s configuration.
 You would have already set it to point to your Wix site.
 Now you have to change it to point it to your WordPress site.
 This is usually done by changing the domain’s nameservers (NS) to point to your WordPress Hosting site.
 In the case of SiteGround’s WordPress Hosting, you can go to your Accounts tab and see the two nameservers.
-Change your entries in the domain provider’s nameservers to point to these values.
+Change your entries in the domain provider’s nameservers to point to SiteGround’s IPs.

 You will have to wait a while to ensure that your DNS propagation is in place.
 Meaning, for a while (up to 48 hrs), you might see your old Wix site loading when you open your site’s link.
 Keep trying from different Internet networks, and you’ll eventually notice your new WordPress site opens.
 Once it does, you are ready to test your pages.

 You already have a list of your URLs because you created the 301 redirects.
 But I would suggest the best way to ensure that each of your Page/Post SEO will remain intact is to test each Page/Post via Google and hear is how.